Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 by Denis Rothman <br><br>
 <img src="https://github.com/Denis2054/Transformers_3rd_Edition/blob/main/Transformers_3rd_Edition.jpg?raw=tru" alt="drawing" width="400"/>

-Last updated: September 30, 2024
+Last updated: October 28, 2024

 This repo is continually updated and upgraded.
+📝 For details on updates and improvements, see the [Changelog](./CHANGELOG.md).
 🚩If you see anything that doesn't run as expected, raise an issue, and we'll work on it!
-📝 For details on updates and improvements, see the [Changelog](./CHANGELOG.md).

 Look for 🐬 to explore *new bonus notebooks* such as OpenAI o1's reasoning models, Midjourney's API, Google Vertex AI Gemini's API, OpenAI asynchronous batch API calls!
 Look for 🎏 to explore existing notebooks for the *latest model or platform releases*, such as OpenAI's latest GPT-4o and GPT-4o-mini models.